The Most Valuable LEGO Sets and Minifigures Ever Released

-If you have kids, you know the thrill of hunting for the rare, blind-boxed LEGO Minifigures.
+If you have kids, you know the thrill of hunting for the rare, blind-boxed LEGO Minifigures, a collectable series that contains fun characters in each mystery bag.
 “This Minifigure was limited to 5,000 pieces,” explains Malloy.
 “Sold to the public, they were mixed in with the unmarked, blind packs as a ‘treasure hunt’ item.”
 Minifigures, which are a huge part of LEGO lore can drastically affect the value of whole sets.
 “It’s common to sell sets without the Minifigures, which will often drop the value by at least 50%,” Malloy adds.
 And Mr. Gold, because he wasn’t part of a larger set, had a sticker price of only $2.99 during his release in 2013.

 9. #1650 + #1651 LEGO Maersk Line Container Ship + Container Truck

 Average Sale Price: $938 (used), $1,700 (Mint in Same Box [MISB])

 “Maersk and Lego have a long history, and LEGO continues to release Maersk sets,” explains Malloy.
 “These are both limited sets, and finding accurate listings on them can be tough.
 I’ve seen a mint, in-box Container Ship listed for $1,700, a used Truck for $2,000, and a new Truck for $3,600.
 But these are asking prices.”
 Still, both sets are rare enough to command respectable scratch.

 The LEGO Creator series — of which this intricate carousel set is a part — is a recent example of the detail factor that makes certain models so valuable.
 It’s a work of art that sells for nearly $1,500.